-The EU member states will have three years from the date of publication on June 28, 2019, till June 28, 2022 to implement the Directive as national law.
+The EU member states will have three years till June 28, 2022 to implement the Directive as national law.
 They will have a further three years (i.e. up to June 28, 2025), to apply those provisions.

+The members introduce a number of transitional measures to include products and services.
+The measures grant products and service contracts in use before June 28, 2025 an additional five years for compliance.
 The transition period for self-service terminals is 20 years after their entry into use.
-However, in most cases, compliance with the Directive will be required from June 2025.
+However, in most cases, the Act requires compliance with the Directive from June 2025.

 What will change for manufacturers and publishers?

-What are the exemptions or exceptions that are included in the Directive?
+What are the exemptions or exceptions in the Directive?